richardcalahan/exportr/README.md

 `$ gem install exportr`

-Create an exportr.yml file in one of the predefined locations.
+Create an exportr.yml file in one of two locations relative to your project root.

-Require the gem.
+    /exportr.yml

-`require 'exportr'`
+    /config/exportr.yml

 ## Rails

-Exportr comes with a rails generator that will create `config/exportr.yml` and add it to your `.gitignore` file.
+Exportr comes with a rails generator that will create `config/exportr.yml` and adds it to your `.gitignore` file.

 Add the gem to your Gemfile